harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 1. In your Harness project, go to the **Code** module, select **Repositories**, and then select your repository.
 2. Go to **Branches** and select **New Branch**.
 3. Enter a branch **Name**.
-4. Select the branch that you want to base your new branch on.
+4. Select the branch or tag that you want to base your new branch on.
 5. Select **Create Branch**.
 6. On the list of branches, select your new branch to start working in it.
 You can work directly in the Harness Code UI or [clone your repo](./clone-repos.md) to work locally.